 PROFILE: The Flora Family Foundation was established in 1998 by the family of William R. Hewlett (co-founder of Hewlett-Packard Company) and his late wife, Flora.
-This foundation is a wholly separate entity from the William and Flora Hewlett Foundation, the Hewlett-Packard Company, and the Hewlett-Packard Company Foundation.
+This foundation is a separate entity from the William and Flora Hewlett Foundation, the Hewlett-Packard Company, and the Hewlett-Packard Company Foundation.
 The Flora Family Foundation was created upon “the belief that each individual has an obligation to go beyond the narrow confines of his or her personal interests and be mindful of the broader concerns of humanity.”
-The foundation supports arts and culture, education, civic engagement, the advancement of women, the environment and global security by giving grants to organizations in both the U.S. and abroad.
+It supports arts and culture, education, civic engagement, the advancement of women, the environment and global security by giving grants to organizations in both the U.S. and abroad.

 The Flora Family Foundation does not accept unsolicited proposals or inquiries, and its funding priorities are determined by Hewlett's children, grandchildren, and their spouses—and therefore its grantmaking aligns with their interests and connectivities.
 A portion of the Hewlett family also makes up the foundation’s board, and, along with two non-family members, serve one or two year terms, then rotate out.